tcpiplab/Web-App-Hacking-Notes/SQL-Injection/webgoat-database-backdoors.md

     UPDATE employee SET email='john@hackme.com'WHERE userid = NEW.userid
 ```

 WebGoat uses [MongoDB]() as the underlying database.
 MongoDB does not support triggers.
-Hence the warning on the page:
+Hence the warning on the final page:
-> Note that nothing will actually be executed because the current underlying DB doesn't support triggers.
+> Error generating org.owasp.webgoat.lessons.BackDoors

 Incidentally, [here is a StackOverflow answer](https://stackoverflow.com/questions/9691316/how-to-listen-for-changes-to-a-mongodb-collection) explaining how to approximate trigger functionality in MongoDB.